MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementDeviceHealthScriptRunSummary.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphDeviceHealthScriptRunSummary>`: Contains properties for the run summary of a device management script.
+`BODYPARAMETER <IMicrosoftGraphDeviceHealthScriptRunSummary>`: Contains properties for the run summary of a device management script.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DetectionScriptErrorDeviceCount <Int32?>]`: Number of devices on which the detection script execution encountered an error and did not complete
   - `[DetectionScriptNotApplicableDeviceCount <Int32?>]`: Number of devices for which the detection script was not applicable
   - `[DetectionScriptPendingDeviceCount <Int32?>]`: Number of devices which have not yet run the latest version of the device health script